Photos from this trip can be found here.

-Last time I checked the weather forecast, nearly all of the Cascades was getting snow most of the day.
+Last I checked the weather forecast, nearly the entire Cascades was getting snow most of the day.
 So pups and I escaped to Wenatchee Mountains, mostly cloudy with more snow in late afternoon.

 We first visited this mountain on a hot July summer day five years ago.
 It was due for another visit since forecast was much better here.
 The gate by road 7240 was still not closed for the season, so I drove through and parked by Tronsen Meadow Trailhead.
 Starting elevation around 4,000′ with some snow on the road.

 Shortly after leaving the trailhead we crossed Tronsen Creek, few inches of snow in Tronsen Meadow.
 We made a left onto Haney Meadow Trail at 4,600, a few more inches of snow with some bear tracks crossing the trail.
 Well, obviously someone was still trying to stock up before turning in for a good while.
 It began to snow just then, three hours earlier than the weather forecast.